What Is an SR1 Form: How & When to File a California SR-1 With the DMV

 Who Fills Out the SR-1 Report?

-The responsibility of completing the form falls on the driver involved in an accident.
+The responsibility of completing the form falls on the driver involved in an auto accident.
 However, if the driver is unable to fill out the form due to injuries sustained in the incident, a legal representative or a member of law enforcement can send the form to the DMV on their behalf.
 It’s crucial to ensure the form is accurately completed with all the necessary information.
+Failure to file weakens your opportunity to qualify for fair benefit claim.

 Deadline to Fill Out an SR1 Form California